fastn-stack/workshop-old/02-ui/01-basic-style/README.md

 ## You Are Done

 You have learnt basics of styles in ftd.
+Lets move on to [dark mode support now](../02-dark-mode-support/).